 ½ a vanilla pod, split lengthwise

-In a small bowl, add in the milk and coconut palm sugar.
+In a small bowl, add the milk and coconut palm sugar.
 Heat in the microwave for 30-45 seconds to warm.
 Mix well to dissolve the coconut palm sugar.

 In a large bowl, mix together all the dry ingredients, except for the dried fruits, orange zest and salt.
-Make a well in the middle of the bowl and add in the milk and egg.
+Make a well in the middle of the bowl and add the milk and egg.

-Mix together until it forms a rough dough, then add in the butter one cube at a time while kneading the dough with your hands.
+Mix together until it forms a rough dough, then add the butter one cube at a time while kneading the dough with your hands.
 Continue kneading for about 5 minutes, until you have a smooth dough.

 Add in the dried fruits, orange zest and salt and continue kneading for about 3 more minutes until the dried fruits are well dispersed.